Alternative Methods to Manage Pain After Surgery

 Arthroplasty means the surgical repair of a joint.
 Orthopaedic surgeons performing an arthroplasty use metal and/or plastic parts to reconstruct degenerative, damaged, or arthritic joint surfaces in patients with severe arthritis who have failed nonsurgical treatment and have disabling function, limitation of activities of daily living, and severe pain.

-What Are Hip & Knee Replacements Made Of?
+What are Hip & Knee Replacements Made of?

 Hip and knee replacement surgery involve replacing the worn-out bone and cartilage lining your hip or knee joint with new implants that are composed of materials such as ceramic, metal and plastic.
 The materials used for hip and knee replacements are quite similar.